Ranked! Every Premier League manager by their job security in 2019/20

 3. Roy Hodgson (Crystal Palace)

-As brutal as it’d be to kick a Croydon boy out of Crystal Palace, especially one who saved them in 2017/18, Steve Parish didn’t show any mercy towards Ian Holloway, Neil Warnock or Frank de Boer.
+As brutal as it would be to kick a Croydon boy out of Crystal Palace, especially one who saved them in 2017/18, Steve Parish didn’t show any mercy towards George Burley, Ian Holloway, Neil Warnock or Frank de Boer.

 Hodgson’s squad is, improbably, ageing faster than everyone else’s.
-The average age of their starting XI is 29.
+The average age of Palace’s starting XI is 29.
 Max Meyer is the only first-team player under 26.
-If Wilfried Zaha leaves, things could become so sticky that even Gary Cahill couldn’t save Hodgson.
+The retention of Wilfried Zaha is a positive, but no one knows what frame of mind the winger will be in after handing in a transfer request less than 24 hours before the transfer deadline.

 2. Ole Gunnar Solskjaer (Manchester United)